 Often times clashes in mental models can cause friction in adoption or increase a learning curve.
 A common clashing of mental models in React is mutable versus immutable state.

-That’s is why libraries like Immer are popular that allow developers to write mutable style code (even if under the hood updates are immutable).
+That’s why libraries like Immer are popular that allow developers to write mutable style code (even if under-the-hood updates are immutable).